-Public access into the conservation areas is via the Bruce Trail.
+Public access into WVCA is via the Bruce Trail.
 Property access off trail is only permitted for approved research, see Section 5.8 for more information.

 Recreational activities are monitored by HCA and activities may be restricted or prohibited to protect the property, natural resources, and for public safety.
-During preparation of this plan HCA set up trail counters to monitor the number of visitors entering the conservation area.
-More information on the trail counts is appended.
+During preparation of this plan HCA set up trail counters to monitor the number of visitors entering the conservation areas.
+More information on the trail counts can be found in Appendix 3.
 HCA's trail counter recorded consistent monthly use of the Bruce Trail from May to September.
 In October, trail visitation doubled with the Thanksgiving holiday and peak of fall colour in this month.
 Attendance on weekends is typically double over weekdays, with the majority of visitors on the trail mid-day (10am - 3pm).